mercurius-js/mercurius/docs/api/options.md

   _only applies if `onlyPersisted` option is not `true`_

   An object can be passed in the config to allow the injection of external graphiql plugins exported in `umd` format.
-  - enabled: boolean.
+  - enabled: boolean, default `true`.
 Enable disable the graphiql extension
   - plugins: Array
     - `name`: string.
 The name of the plugin, it should be the same exported in the `umd`
     - `props`: Object | undefined.
 The props to be passed to the plugin